keners27/Project-1/README.md

 ### Question 5 - Based on these criteria which state is best to live in?

-From the analysis above the Australian Capital Territory is the best Australian state to live in according to the cirteria chosen by our research group.
+From the analysis above the Australian Capital Territory is the best Australian states to live in according to the cirteria chosen by our research group.